DashcleverSystems/dashclever/Readme.md

 ___
 - To set application environment you can simply run: `./gradlew setDev`.
 - Application can be run in dev mode with command:`./gradlew bootDev`.
 It will try to set up database and application.
 It assumes that java, docker, docker compose is pre installed.
+- If you want to skip contaning an UI into spring jar you can `./gradlew bootDev -x copyWebBuildToResources`
 - If you want to run it as jar you have to specify program arguments:
   - `--jdbc.db.url="jdbc:postgresql://localhost:5432/dashclever"`
   - `--jdbc.db.username="postgres"`